dsmlr/Car-Parts-Segmentation/README.md

-**📝 We are preparing the dataset, it will available soon...**
+**📝 We are preparing the dataset, it will be available soon...**

 ---

-This repository contain annotated data of car parts avaliable for object detection and semantic segmentaion tasks.
-Appear in paper, [Evaluation of deep learning algorithms for semantic segmentation of car parts](https://link.springer.com/article/10.1007/s40747-021-00397-8)
+This repository contains annotated data of car parts available for object detection and semantic segmentation tasks, appeared in the paper "[Evaluation of deep learning algorithms for semantic segmentation of car parts](https://link.springer.com/article/10.1007/s40747-021-00397-8)"

 ## Citation
 If this work is helpful in your research, please cite and star: